 On UK migration

 A reference on UK migration and benefits policy as of May 2026.
-Twenty-eight pieces: a flagship overview, four audience packs (journalist, policymaker, public, and a costed cross-party companion), seven framings of the same evidence base from different intellectual traditions, nine party briefings written from inside each party's worldview, four stakeholder briefings (business, trade unions, civil service, local government), and three deep-dives on contested topics.
+Twenty-nine pieces: a flagship overview, four audience packs (journalist, policymaker, public, and a costed cross-party companion), seven framings of the same evidence base from different intellectual traditions, nine party briefings written from inside each party's worldview, four stakeholder briefings (business, trade unions, civil service, local government), and four deep-dives on contested topics (the 2022-2024 ILR cohort, housing, crime and trust, and a focused reference on why Britons themselves are leaving).
 The publication does not advocate a single policy direction; it lays out the evidence, the available policy options, what each major political party would do (with their proposals priced), and the framings that select and weight the same evidence differently.
 AI-generated, no human expert review.

 Filter by tag